aureliusenterprise/doc_demo_environment/DOc/docs/source/Options/user-story-2.rst

 ``6. - Button to navigate through each section quickly.``

-To find the Lineage model:
+Navigate to the Lineage model:

 ``1. – Click on the button.``